OUR QUALITY

 We use only the most fertile fields in the world.

-We grow three, four and five year old ginseng roots and ensure our products are of the highest quality.
+We grow premium ginseng roots and ensure our products are of the highest quality.

 Harvested roots are stored in a cool climate-controlled environment for two weeks before transferring them to the high pressure wash line.
 During this process each root is washed to perfection and hand sorted to a ensure pristine quality.